Kaja Kallas

-Ancestry, early life and education
+Early life and education

-Kaja Kallas was born on 18 June 1977 in Tallinn, then Soviet-occupied and annexed Estonia.
+Kaja Kallas was born on 18 June 1977 in Tallinn.
 Her father, Siim Kallas, was director of an Estonian branch of the Savings Bank of the USSR in 1986–1989 and later, after Estonia had restored independence in 1991, served as chairman of the Bank of Estonia in 1991–1995, as prime minister of Estonia in 2002–2003, and as a European Commissioner in 2004–2014.
-Her mother, Kristi Kallas, née Kartus, is a physician.
-Kallas has an elder brother.

 Kallas' paternal great-grandfather, Eduard Alver (1886–1939), a lawyer, was the commander of the Estonian Defence League during the Estonian War of Independence from 1918 to 1920 and also served as the head of the country's police and the Internal Security Service.

 During the March 1949 Soviet mass deportations, Kallas' mother, Kristi, six months old at the time, grandmother and great-grandmother, all labeled as "enemies of the state", were deported to Siberia.
-Her mother was allowed to return to Soviet-occupied Estonia in 1959.

-Apart from Estonian, Kallas patrilineally also has some distant Latvian and German ancestry, as discovered by journalists researching her father's family roots after his premiership.
+Her mother was allowed to return to Estonia in 1959.
+Apart from her Estonian heritage, Kallas patrilineally has some distant Latvian and German ancestry, as discovered by journalists researching her father's family roots after his premiership.

-Kaja Kallas attended primary and secondary school in Tallinn.
-Kallas graduated from the University of Tartu in 1999 with a bachelor's degree in law.
+Kallas attended primary and secondary school in Tallinn.
+She graduated from the University of Tartu in 1999 with a bachelor's degree in law.
 In 2007, Kallas began studying towards a Master of Business Administration (MBA) at the Estonian Business School (EBS), which she did not complete.
 She went on to obtain a one-year Executive Master of Business Administration (EMBA) from EBS in 2010.

 Professional career

 From 1996 to 1997, Kallas worked as advisor to the director of Vanemuine Theatre in Tartu.
 Kallas became a member of the Estonian Bar Association in 1999, and an attorney-at-law in 2002.
 While training in European law, she briefly worked as a lawyer at the corporate law firms Courtois Lebel in Paris (March–April 2001) and Hannes Snellmann in Helsinki (October 2003).
 She became a partner in the law firms Tark & Co and Luiga Mody Hääl Borenius, where she headed the competition law department from 2008 to 2011.
 Kallas also worked as an executive coach at the Estonian Business School.
 In 2011, she was placed on inactive status as a member of the Estonian Bar Association.

 Between 2003 and 2010, Kallas was a council member of several Estonian private and public limited companies: LHV-Seesam Varahaldus, Pakri Tuulepark, Viru-Nigula Tuulepark, Hiiumaa Offshore Tuulepark, Paldiski Tuulepark, Tooma Tuulepark, Roheline Ring Tuulepargid, Biofond and 4E Tehnoinvest.
 In 2008, Kallas was a board member of Nelja Energia.
 From 2009 to 2010, Kallas was a board member of the Estonian Wind Power Association.